 This works by exploring the impact on model outcomes if the inputs are changed in certain ways.
 It seeks to test the existence of causal relationships.

-The inputs are changed in ways that contradict observed outcomes, hence the name ‘counterfactual’, and in so doing provides insights into the scope of the relationship between the model’s inputs and outputs for a given decision.
+The inputs are changed in ways that contradict observed outcomes, hence the name ‘counterfactual’, and in so doing provide insights into the scope of the relationship between the model’s inputs and outputs for a given decision.

 As an example of how counterfactual explanations work, consider the statement “You were denied a loan because your annual income was $30,000.
 If your income had been $45,000, you would have been offered a loan.”7.